Jacob Corneliszoon van Neck: Later life

-Van Neck made one more expedition to the Indies after his voyage of 1598, losing three fingers while doing battle with a Spanish-Portuguese fleet near Ternate.
+Van Neck made one more expedition to the Indies after his voyage of 1598.
+During this expedition, he lost three fingers while doing battle with a Spanish-Portuguese fleet near Ternate, and brought Dutch ships to China for the first time.
+However, the Portuguese in Macau, adamant in preventing the Dutch from trading with China, waylaid Van Neck's reconnaissance parties and executed 17 of them.
+Van Neck left the coast of China without establishing contact with the Chinese authorities or knowing what happened to his crew.
 He retired from exploring after that, and later became a mayor of Amsterdam, and alderman, and a member of two admiralty colleges.
-He died on March 8, 1638.
+He died on 8 March 1638.